quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint SHOULD ensure that its peer has a sufficient number of available and unused connection IDs.
 Endpoints store received connection IDs for future use and advertise the number of connection IDs they are willing to store with the active_connection_id_limit transport parameter.
-An endpoint SHOULD NOT provide more connection IDs than the peer's limit.
+An endpoint MUST NOT provide more connection IDs than the peer's limit.

 An endpoint SHOULD supply a new connection ID when it receives a packet with a